franciscoxavier04/pm-BIM/docs/user-guide/projects/README.md

 ## Project structure

-Projects build a structure in OpenProject.
+Projects form a structure in OpenProject.
 You can have parent projects and sub-projects.
 A project can represent an organizational unit of a company, e.g. to have issues separated:

 * Company (Parent project)
   * Marketing (Sub-project)